Six Weeks In Fiji

 I returned to the Bamboo Backpackers.
 I gingerly climbed up into one of the tunnels.
 If I was not careful I would break my neck.

-I returned to my dormitory and booked online for Fiji Culture Village for the next morning.
-The Fiji Culture Village bus picked me up from Smugglers Cove at the appointed morning date.
+I returned to my dormitory and booked online for Fiji Cultural Village for the next morning.
+The Fiji Cultural Village bus picked me up from Smugglers Cove at the appointed morning date.

 I was the first passenger on the bus which picked up passengers from several Nadi hotels.
 I sat next to the driver.
 We were both chatty fellows.
 When I mentioned I was a bit nauseous from last nights' Indian food, he carefully said he was Indian.
 I had noticed a distinctive Fijian appearance which blends in both races so that you usually or often cannot tell.
 I mentioned the barrenness of the countryside.
 He said.
 The land we saw through the bus windows was all farmed by Indians.
 The Fijians still lived in their villages in the hinterlands.
 I noticed he said Indian farmers, not Indian tenants.
 The young people, he said, don't want to work the back breaking land which is suitable only for growing sugar cane.
 They come into the cities to find work.